Scan time: 2-3 minutes / Read time: 3-5 minutes

 So the grind Altucher prescribed is over.

-The scarce skill flips — not generating ideas, but knowing which are yours.
+The scarce skill flips — not making ideas, but knowing which are yours.

-Altucher wrote ten ideas a day — but nine were junk.
+Altucher wrote ten a day, but nine were junk.

 The point was his taste: knowing the one idea worth chasing.